jonahmichael/Read-Later/README.md

 ## Known Limitations

-1. **Backend Dependency**: Flask backend must be running for metadata extraction
-2. **Website Restrictions**: Some websites block automated scraping or require authentication
+1. **Website Restrictions**: Some websites block automated scraping or require authentication
-3. **Storage Limits**: localStorage typically limited to 5-10MB depending on browser
+2. **Storage Limits**: localStorage typically limited to 5-10MB depending on browser
-4. **Single Device**: No cloud synchronization; data tied to specific browser and device
+3. **Single Device**: No cloud synchronization; data tied to specific browser and device
-5. **CORS Constraints**: Even with backend, some sites may have strict content policies
+4. **CORS Constraints**: Some sites may have strict content policies
-6. **Image Loading**: Some preview images may fail to load due to CORS or relative paths
+5. **Image Loading**: Some preview images may fail to load due to CORS or relative paths

 ## Troubleshooting

-### Backend Connection Issues
-**Problem**: "Failed to get article details from backend"

-**Solutions**:
-- Verify Flask server is running on port 5000
-- Check no other application is using port 5000
-- Confirm Python dependencies are correctly installed
-- Check firewall settings if applicable

 ### Missing Metadata
 **Problem**: Article added but no title/description